 This post provides information that can help you develop your specification guidelines for medical refrigerators and freezers.
 It concludes with a check list of features to look for.

-Maintaining a cold chain through-out the entire vaccine supply chain is critical to the safety and security of vaccines.
-According to the CDC, the cold chain begins with the cold storage unit at the manufacturing plant, extends to the transport and delivery of the vaccine and proper storage at the provider facility, and ends with the administration of the vaccine to the patient.
+The CDC’s 2023 Vaccine Storage and Handling Toolkit states that maintaining a cold chain throughout the entire vaccine supply chain is critical to the safety and security of vaccines.
+The cold chain begins with the cold storage unit at the manufacturing plant and extends through the transport and delivery of the vaccine and proper storage at the provider facility.
+It ends with administering vaccine to the patient.

 Additionally, the CDC stresses in its Vaccine Storage and Handling Pink Book that manufacturers, distributors, public health staff, and health care providers share responsibility to ensure the vaccine cold chain is maintained from the time vaccines are manufactured until they are administered.